Sonali Bank: Controversies

 On 14 February 2018, Chief Justice Syed Mahmud Hossain issued a verdict clearing allowing Sonali Bank to begin recruiting after some test takers had filed a petition alleging irregularities in the recruitment of 2200 officers for which 800 thousand applicants applied.
 Sheikh Fazle Noor Taposh represented the bank while the applicants were represented by Abdul Matin Khasru, A. M. Aminuddin, Quamrul Haque Siddique, and Rafiqur Rahman.
 The Minister of Finance, Abul Maal Abdul Muhith, identified government interference as one of the reasons behind the poor performance of Sonali Bank.
 The loan to deposit ratio of Sonali Bank was 42 percent in 2018.
 Sonali Bank proposed to the Ministry of Finance in December that it form a separate company take over the assets of loan defaulters after failing to auction the properties due to petitions filed at the High Court Division and Artha Rin Adalat.
 The bank had 265 billion taka assets stuck in courts of which 200 billion was stuck with the Artha Rin Adalat (money loan court).

 Ziaul Hasan Siddiqui was appointed chairman of the Bank in August 2019.
 On 20 August, the managing director of Sonali Bank, Md Obayed Ullah Al Masud, was made the managing director of Rupali Bank and the managing director of Rupali Bank, Md.
 Ataur Rahman Prodhan, was made the managing director of Sonali Bank.
 In November 2019, the Anti Corruption Commission arrested a retired employee of the bank on charges of embezzling 18.4 million taka from the bank.

 On 25 May 2022, seven for officials of Sonali Bank and two businessmen from Hallmark Group were sentenced to 17 years for embezzlement.
-On 24 July, the former managing director of the bank, Humayun Kabir, was sentenced to 17 years jail and two other officials were sentenced to various terms for embezzling 12.5 million taka from the bank.
+On 24 July, the former managing director of the bank, Humayun Kabir, was sentenced to 17 years' jail and two other officials were sentenced to various terms for embezzling 12.5 million taka from the bank.
 Md Afzal Karim was appointed managing director of Sonali Bank in August 2022.

+In June 2022, the Anti-Corruption Commission (ACC) filed a case against 21 individuals, including directors of One Spinning Mills Ltd. such as AHM Jahangir (alias Abu Hasan Muhammad Jahangir) and managing director Giasuddin Al Mamun - close associates of BNP acting chairperson Tarique Rahman for embezzling Tk 32.67 crore through fraudulent loans and irregular documentation issued in 2004.

 Branches

-Sonali Bank has a total of 1230 branches.
+Sonali Bank has a total of 1,230 branches.
 The most recent branch that opened service is in Dinajpur Board Branch, Dinajpur.
-Out of them, 467 are located in urban areas, 746 in rural areas, and 2 are located overseas (India).
+Out of them, 467 are located in urban areas, 746 in rural areas, and 2 are located overseas.
 It also operates the Sonali Exchange Company Inc. in USA, Sonali Exchange in Dubai (UAE), Sonali Bank (UK) Ltd., United Kingdom, Hong Kong, (HAR), and Singapore to facilitate foreign exchange remittances.
 Sonali Bank UK remits up to 25 destinations across Bangladesh directly, these include Dhaka, Chittagong, Sylhet, Moulvibazar, Beanibazar, Balaganj, Biswanath, Jagannathpur, Sunamganj, Gopalganj, Nabiganj Upazila, Hobigonj, Kulaura, Tajpur.